-- A member of the Scottish Consortium on Pharmaceuticals in the Environment (SCOPE), http://www-scope-research.org.uk
+- A member of the Scottish Consortium on Pharmaceuticals in the Environment (SCoPE), http://www-scope-research.org.uk

-The preparation and delivery of teaching materials (lecture and laboratory based) for analytical chemistry and forensic science subjects at both the undergraduate and postgraduate levels based on established teaching material and research activities.
+Responsible for the preparation and delivery of teaching materials (lecture and laboratory based) for analytical chemistry and forensic science subjects at both the undergraduate and postgraduate levels based on established teaching material and research activities.